ramitsurana/hacks/README.md

 ## What is Baymax ?

-Baymax is a simple repo containing variety of different examples on different areas to help you in saving the time of search that we make on searching examples on a particular subject.
+Baymax is a repo containing variety of different hacks on different DevOps areas to help you save the time and trouble of finding good hacks.

 ## Why is it called "Baymax" ?

 Baymax is a health care companion appearing in the movie Big Hero 6.
 [P.S.
-Must watch movie if you have not seen].The name of the repo is dedicated in his honor.Its main purpose is to help you save time on searching good examples of code on variety of different areas.
+Good watch movie if you have not seen].The name of the repo is dedicated in his memory.Its main purpose is to help you save time on searching good hacks on a variety of different areas like DevOps,Cloud,Languages etc.

+## Contributing:

+Wish to contribute.Great !
+Send me a Pull Request to update any interesting hacks you come across.

+## License:

+It is licensed under [MIT License](https://github.com/ramitsurana/baymax/blob/master/LICENSE)